McLarenAppliedTechnologies/mat.ocs.streaming.python.samples/README.md

 Make sure to send the session message before sending any telemetry data.
 This will also start a session heartbeat, which sends session message in every 10 seconds.

 ##### Telemetry Samples:
 Telemetry samples messages can be sent using the initally created SessionTelemetryDataOutput object and its samples_output member, by binding to either the default feed or a specific feed.
-Once bound to a feed simply invoke the send() method, passing your TelemetrySamples to it.
+Once bound to a feed simply invoke the send() method, passing your TelemetrySamples object to it.

 ##### Telemetry Data:
 Telemetry data messages can be sent using the initally created SessionTelemetryDataOutput object and its data_output member, by binding to either the default feed or a specific feed.
+Once bound to a feed simply invoke the send() method, passing your TelemetryData object to it.

+##### BackFill Data:
-Once bound to a feed simply invoke the send() method, passing your TelemetrySamples to it.
+BackFill data messages can be sent using the initally created SessionTelemetryDataOutput object and its backfill_data_output member, by binding to either the default feed or a specific feed.
+Once bound to a feed simply invoke the send() method, passing your BackFillData object to it.

 Make sure to close the streaming session after sending the data.